Credential Awarded: PHNA-BC

 Take more action

 Want to know more about public health nursing?
 Contact any of the above Quad Council associations.
-If you’re interested in obtaining the credential Advanced Public Health Nursing-Board Certified (APHN-BC), then visit the Advanced Public Health Nursing Portfolio webpage to learn about the assessment method for American Nurses Credentialing Center (ANCC) board certification.
+If you’re interested in obtaining the Advanced Public Health Nursing-Board Certified (APHN-BC) credential, visit the ANCC Certification section to learn about the assessment method for ANCC board certification.

 - Quad Council